biyro02/kannel_status_service/README.md

-# deneme_02
+# Kannel status service
-This repo will not be use.
+May be this can be a start of open-source project.